-Fulbright Distingushed Chair of East European Studies, U. of Warsaw, 2009-10; Recipient of numerous grants, including ACLS, IREX and National Council on Soviet and East European Research; Sigma Delta Chi (Society of Professional Journalists) Excellence in Journalism Award, Washington State; Who's Who in America.
+Fulbright Distinguished Chair of East European Studies, U. of Warsaw, 2009-10; Recipient of numerous grants, including ACLS, IREX and National Council on Soviet and East European Research; Sigma Delta Chi (Society of Professional Journalists) Excellence in Journalism Award, Washington State; Who's Who in America.

 Teaching and research areasHistory (especially Ernie Pyle) and international communications (especially in Central and East European area).

 Past academic positions

-Director of Russian and East European Institute, Indiana University, 1991-95; Director of Graduate Studies, Indiana University School of Journalism, 1990-91; Acting Director, Indiana University Polish Studies Center, 1989-90 & 2004-05; Assistant Professor, School of Journalism, Southern Illinois University, Carbondale, 1979-80.
+Director of Russian and East European Institute, Indiana University, 1991-95; Director of Graduate Studies, Indiana University School of Journalism, 1990-91; Acting Director, Indiana University Polish Studies Center, 1989-90 and 2004-05; Assistant Professor, School of Journalism, Southern Illinois University, Carbondale, 1979-80.

 Part-time General Assignment Reporter and Sports Editor, Pullman Herald (Wash.), 1961-67; worked part-time at WUOM/WVGR (Ann Arbor-Grand Rapids, Mich.), 1969-77.
 Freelance journalism work has appeared inter alia in the Christian Science Monitor and on NPR's "All Things Considered."
 Since January 2004 has been writing occasionally for "The Slovak Spectator," an English-language weekly published in Bratislava, Slovakia; and serving from time to time as a host for Profiles on WFIU, Bloomington.

+Professor Johnson, a historian, focuses his research primarily on two areas.
+One is the sociocultural roles and functions of journalism in Central and East European societies.
+The other is selected topics in U.S. journalism history.
 Johnson's immediate research task is compiling the letters of World War II correspondent Ernie Pyle into a book.
 His medium-term research task examines the relationship between news media and Slovak national development in the twentieth century.
 His longer-term research is writing a history of the Indiana Daily Student, leading eventually to a history of the college press in the United States.

 - “Entertaining the People, Serving the Elites: Slovak Mass Media Since 1989,” in Media Transformations in the Post-Communist World: Eastern Europe’s Tortured Path to Change, edited by Peter Gross and Karol Jakubowicz (Lanham, Md.: Lexington Books, 2013), pp. 149-65

 Longest serving member of active faculty in the School of Journalism, having come here in 1980.
-He is the 4th longest serving faculty member in the history of the School.
+He is the 3rd longest serving faculty member in the history of the School.